Subscribe Now: 1 Full Year for Only $14.95!

 Not surprisingly, this translates very well into holiday celebrations as each pavilion is decorated in a manner traditional to that country.
 What really puts Epcot's Holidays Around the World celebration over the top are the storytellers, who, starting just after Thanksgiving, periodically regale passersby with tales of tradition from their areas of the planet.
 Each pavilion has its own storyteller and they are all unique, excellent, and interesting.

 Undoubtedly one of the most popular holiday events, the Candlelight Processional has a long tradition with Disney parks.
-The America Gardens Theatre in Epcot serves as a wonderful venue for the processional’s performances on 32 nights in 2013, which saw three shows nightly (at 5:00 pm, 6:45 pm, and 8:15 pm) from the Friday after Thanksgiving through December 30.
+The America Gardens Theatre in Epcot serves as a wonderful venue for the processional’s performances, which sees three shows nightly (at 5:00 pm, 6:45 pm, and 8:15 pm) from the Friday after Thanksgiving through December 30.

 Even with the greatly expanded number of performances, the Candlelight Processional plays routinely to a packed theater.
-Capitalizing on this, Disney offers dinner packages that include seats for the show.
-In 2013, lunch packages ranged from $35.14 to $63.89, and dinner packages ranged from $53.24 to $74.54 per adult; many World Showcase restaurants participate, and the price depends on which restaurant you choose.
+Capitalizing on this, Disney offers dining packages that include seats for the show.
+In 2015, lunch packages range from $37.99 to $60.99, and dinner packages range from $51.99 to $75.99 per adult; many World Showcase restaurants participate, and the price depends on which restaurant you choose.

 Alternatively, you can wait in a sometimes long “standby” line to occupy whatever seats are left after those who purchased meal packages have been seated.
 As you might expect, the more popular the narrator, the longer the line.
 If you are unable to get a seat, the show is visible from the walkway at the back of the theater.
 However, there is not a lot of room there, and you will most likely be trying to look over or around someone’s head.
 Plus, standing for 40 minutes is tiring, and security may put limits on the number of folks allowed to linger here.
 If you are interested only in hearing the show, note that it is loud and can be heard clearly from anywhere in the plaza outside the American Adventure building.